MilczekT1/budget-overview/README.md

 Testing:<br/>
 Code coverage >= 80% <br/>
 Contract testing: In order to verify if communication between services is not broken at build time I use consumer driven contracts (Spring Cloud Contract).
-API producer has to pass generated tests for given contracts and once they are verified API client can mock response for that contract in integration tests.
-It saved my "platform" several times :)
+API producer has to pass generated tests for given contracts and once they are verified API client can mock response for that contract in integration tests. </br>All contracts are stored in contract-repository.
+Artifact is hosted in nexus.
+Api producer downloads contracts during build  in order to generate tests.
+Api Consumer download stubs during build in order to provide up to date mocks.
+This saved my "platform" several times from giving up:)

 BDD: Acceptance tests which are executed against local environment (maven build) and production environment depending on given profile.